February witnesses a slight incline in temperatures compared to

 Heat index

-February's heat index is appraised at a very hot 35°C (95°F).
-Implement additional cautionary measures, heat cramps and heat exhaustion could occur.
-Prolonged activity might induce heatstroke.
+The heat index value during February is estimated at a very hot 35°C (95°F).
+Implement more safety precautions, heat cramps and heat exhaustion may happen.
+Persistent activity could induce heatstroke.

 Humidity

-The average relative humidity in February is 68%.
+In February, the average relative humidity is 68%.

 Rainfall